Revision Intensive: A Six-Month Series, with Emily Lackey

 Revision—or re-seeing a draft, being able to see its strengths and identify its weaknesses—is a completely different process.
 It requires distance.
 It requires perspective.
 It requires a critical eye that, in the generative phase of our work, would be stifling to the creative process.
 Revising a draft requires radically different techniques and strategies than writing, and the process of revising makes entirely different emotional demands on us as writers.
 It is a critical step of every writer’s writing process.
 It’s where meaning is made, stories are shaped, and craft is refined.
 Ask any writer worth their salt, and they will say that revision is where the real writing happens.

 But why then is it so hard to revise the thing we’ve already written?
-In this six-month Revision Intensive, writers will meet monthly to study strategies for mastering the parts of their drafts that need the most work, discuss innovative ways to see their drafts anew, and set goals for the month ahead.
-This intensive will help you to master the craft elements that will make your drafts stronger (such as character desire, narrative structure, theme, and purpose), give you time and space to put these lessons to use, and provide the accountability and support to get your draft done.
+In this six-month Revision Intensive, writers will meet twice a month to study strategies for mastering the parts of their drafts that need the most work, discuss innovative ways to see their drafts anew, set goals for the month ahead, and dive deep into the work of revision.
+This intensive will help writers of all genres to master the craft elements that will make their drafts stronger (such as character desire, narrative structure, pacing, theme, and purpose), give them time and space to put these lessons to use, and provide the accountability and support to get their drafts done.

 At the end of the six-month intensive, writers have the opportunity to sign on for another six-month session or turn in their completed drafts for one-on-one editing.